Cathy Moore named new Wake County Schools superintendent

 In her role as Deputy Superintendent for Academic Advancement, she oversees the area superintendents, academics, special education, student support services and student assignment.
 Prior to her current position, she was an area superintendent (2008-2011), a high school principal (2000-2008), a high school assistant principal (1997-2000) and high school teacher (1988-1995).
 She began her career as a high school French teacher in the Nash-Rocky Mount Public School System.

 The board began the process of selecting a superintendent in December 2017.
-They reviewed 20 candidated from 10 different states before deciding on Moore.
+They reviewed 20 candidates from 10 different states before deciding on Moore.